alberth8/PairingService/dockerInstructions.md

 (Don't include the brackets).

-**Update**: By default DigitalOcean driver will use ubuntu-15-10-x64 as the default image, but 15.10 is non-LTS and a release that DigitalOcean no longer provides!
+**UPDATE**: By default DigitalOcean driver will use ubuntu-15-10-x64 as the default image, but 15.10 is non-LTS and a release that DigitalOcean no longer provides!
 In addition to the above, you must specificy a digital ocean image.
 The closest to 15.10 is going to be 16.04, so add this before `[machine_name]`:

     --digitalocean-image=ubuntu-16-04-x64